Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Experiments

 To compare the efficiency of different methods quantitatively, we report the running time of different methods in Table \ref{tab:exp-time}.
-The results are averaged over 3,000 epochs on a NVIDIA TESLA M40.
+The results are averaged over 3,000 epochs on an NVIDIA TESLA M40 GPU with 12 GB of memory.

 The results show that SMP is computationally efficient, i.e., only marginally slower than SGC and comparable to GCN.
-P-GNN is at least an order of magnitude slower except for the extremely small graphs such as Grid, Communities or Email, which have no more than a thousand nodes, not to mention that the expansive memory cost makes P-GNN unable to work on large-scale graphs.
+P-GNN is at least an order of magnitude slower except for the extremely small graphs such as Grid, Communities, or Email, which have no more than a thousand nodes.
+In addition, the expensive memory cost makes P-GNN unable to work on large-scale graphs.